ShyamSundaraChary/Skill-Nexus/README.md

-# 🧠 AI Job Recommendation System
+# 🧠 Skill Nexus - AI Job Recommendation System

 An AI-powered job recommendation system that intelligently matches users with relevant job opportunities based on their skills and preferences.
 This project leverages web scraping, natural language processing, and backend technologies to provide accurate and personalized job suggestions.